TomJamesDuffy/novabook/README.md

 ### Other thoughts

-Given my implementation the /sales endpoint should probably be a post request as it creates a sales amendment.
-I decided it was better to keep the api consistent with the brief.
+The /sales endpoint should be a POST request as it creates a sales amendment, but it was kept consistent with the brief.

-I considered building the service in a more 'event driven' way where you utilise an event store to persist data.
-However, I decided not to do this as financial data is particularly suited to a tabular data format and I didn't like the idea of interrogating nested payloads for SALES events.
-Furthermore as we have three different endpoints, where within an event driven architecture we could get away with one it didn't seem appropriate.
+An event-driven architecture was considered but not implemented.
+Financial data suits a tabular format, and querying nested payloads for sales events is less efficient.
+With three different endpoints, an event-driven approach didn't seem appropriate.